mattrussi/gitlab-com-runbooks/howto/lead-away.md

+---
-# When the lead is away
+title: When the lead is away
+tags:
+- howto
+---

 Sometimes the lead of the production team may not be available to do their job.